Greater siren: Diet

 Greater sirens are carnivorous and prey upon invertebrates (such as insects, crustaceans, gastropods, bivalves, spiders, molluscs, and crayfish) and aquatic vertebrates (such as small fish) with a possible preference for molluscs (such as snails and freshwater clams), although they have been observed to eat vegetation such as vascular plants and algae.
 In addition, materials that are non-animal were found in their digestive tract added to amounts of 75% or greater.
-Individuals of this species have small teeth to grasp prey, but they contribute little to the mastication of food and does not rupture or grind ingested invertebrates, algae, or plants requiring prior fermentation in the gut.
+Individuals of this species have small teeth to grasp prey, but they contribute little to the mastication of food and do not rupture or grind ingested invertebrates, algae, or plants requiring prior fermentation in the gut.
+However, although greater sirens are mostly carnivorous, recent research has shown that they may ingest some vegetation, which is then fermented in the gut via microbes.